 How do you build SEO as a functional medicine provider?

+Why these three specifically?
 Google classifies health and medical content as YMYL — Your Money or Your Life — which means it holds your site to a higher standard of credibility than it would a recipe blog.
 The framework it uses is called E-E-A-T: Experience, Expertise, Authoritativeness, and Trustworthiness.
+Here’s what that means in practice:

 How do you show up in AI overviews as a functional medicine doctor?

 AI tools like Google’s AI Overviews, ChatGPT, and Perplexity pull answers from content that is structured clearly, written authoritatively, and formatted in a way that makes it easy to extract a direct answer.
-For functional medicine providers, that means a few specific things.
+Here’s how each piece works:

 Your entity signals need to be consistent across every platform.
 Your name, practice name, address, phone number, NPI, board certifications, and specialty should appear identically on your website, your Google Business Profile, your Psychology Today or Healthgrades profile, and anywhere else you’re listed.
 AI models build a picture of who you are from these signals — inconsistency creates noise, consistency creates authority.